 APIs as first-class citizens

-An API-first approach to functionality off your site can benefit your organisation in many ways.
+An API-first approach to the functionality of your site can benefit your organisation in many ways.
 And API first approach requires that you plan, organise, and share a vision of your needs, using the benefit of instant introduction.
 It also requires adopting tools that support your success immediately.

 .